St. Petersburg Car Accident Attorneys

 Fractures are common injuries in automotive accidents.
 Speed and sudden deceleration or jarring impact of a collision are capable of causing extensive harm.
 As such, broken bones are very common.
 Even if a broken bone doesn’t require extensive surgical intervention to heal properly, it can still limit someone’s ability to work or do the things they enjoy until the bone is fully healed.

 If you hit or are hit by an object at high speed, it can damage blood vessels inside your body and cause internal bleeding.
 For example, if you were involved in a car accident, you may incur internal bleeding due to the force of the impact.
 Internal bleeding is one of the most serious consequences of trauma.
-Usually, the bleeding results from obvious injuries that require immediate medical attention, but internal bleeding may also occur after a less severe trauma and can be delayed by hours or days.
+Usually, the bleeding results from obvious injuries that require immediate medical attention, but internal bleeding may also occur after less severe trauma and can be delayed by hours or days.
 Some internal bleeding due to trauma stops on its own.
 If the bleeding continues or is severe, surgery is required to correct it.

 Neck and Back Injuries

+Neck and back injuries are one of the most common injuries caused by car accidents, and unfortunately one of the most serious.
 Damage to any part of the spinal cord or nerves at the end of the spinal column often causes permanent changes in strength, sensation, and other body functions below the site of the injury.

 Many scientists are optimistic that advances in research will someday make the repair of spinal cord injuries possible.
 Research studies are ongoing around the world.
 In the meantime, treatments and rehabilitation allow many people with spinal cord injuries to lead productive, independent lives.